 Because a lot of the focus in rehabilitation is what you can’t do and then trying to improve on that.
 Whereas I needed to shift my focus to Well, what can I do?
 What do I want to do?
 And how can I as opposed to I used to do this like this, but maybe I can do it a different way now.
 So, looking at changing that and competence.
 I will be honest physically, too.
 I mean, you’re talking about a 19-year-old girl who smashed her face in.

 I had quite a bit of surgeries since then too.

 So was there a little bit of scarring and bruising and swelling and all that kind of thing that you had to sort of give time to settle down?

 Yeah, well, initially, even when I left rehabilitation, my right eye was closed so I lost the nerve movement to control it.
-Opening and my eye is dilated so it didn’t move that partial third nerve palsy and paralysis and over time it started to open.
-See there’s some vision doesn’t completely move or go all the way up so I have partial paralysis however it opened and again pushing the limits as I do I remember you know going out with my friends.
+Opened and my eye was dilated so it didn’t move that partial third nerve palsy and paralysis and over time it started to open.
+See there’s some vision that doesn’t completely move or go all the way up so I have partial paralysis however, it opened and again pushed the limits as I do I remember you know going out with my friends.

 Growing up too soon after the trauma

 You know?
 I reflect on what that would have been like, what I would have been like if I hadn’t had kids and my son who’s 23 now, but I look at him and I go, that’s the same kind of idiot that I would have been, you know, which is perfectly fine he’s a good kid.
 But just doesn’t need to have any more responsibility because he’s 23.
 And he’s, and he’s smart.
 He’s not a dad at 23.
 So how did it make you grow up quickly?
 Like, what happened in the way that you approached life generally after the accident?

 That’s it.
 That’s a huge question and a really important one, I think, too.
 And one of the main things was that mortality lesson we gain as we get older.